 I’ve compiled a bunch of great tips that you can use to prevent someone from snatching your identity.
 Although none of these tips are bulletproof, it can, however, reduce the chances of it happening to you.

 Think you might be a victim of identity theft or want more information on how to prevent one?
 Go to the official Federal Trade Commission’s website — there are more tips on how to prevent your identity from getting stolen.

 Use a strong antivirus software.
-There are several antivirus software that can protect your computer from trojans, malware, and hackers.
+There are several antivirus software that can protect your computer from trojans or malware.